High-dimensional inference on jumps in nonparametric time series regression models: Model Setup and Test Procedure

-where $U_{jt}$ is a latent random variable that can be arbitrarily correlated with $X_{jt},${\ }$\epsilon _{jt}$ is a mean zero term that is independent of $\left( X_{jt},U_{jt}\right) $.
-Further, $h_{j}(\cdot ,\cdot ) $, {$\tau _{j}(\cdot ,\cdot )$} and $\sigma _{j}(\cdot ,\cdot )$ are { continuous} functions of $X_{jt}$ and $U_{jt}$ for the baseline effect, {the jump effect} and the volatility, respectively.
-The motivation for considering such a model with a latent variable $U_{jt}$ is that, in practice, the outcome is often affected by unobserved variables and factors.
-For example, in our application (Section \ref{application1} in the online supplement), we analyze the threshold effect of asset returns. $Y_{jt}$ is the stock volatility, $X_{jt}$ is the lagged stock return, and $U_{jt}$ are unobserved risk factors.
-Modeling $U_{jt}$ is important in this circumstance as the volatility of a single stock is most likely affected by other risk factors such as news events or unobserved market factors. }
+The noise term $e_{jt}$ has a complex structure, influenced by both the latent variable and by the heterogeneous volatility of the observations.
+This intricate structure, combined with the temporal and cross-sectional dependencies of the noise, makes the inference process particularly challenging.
+In our application on modeling stock volatility (Section~\ref{sec:application} in the supplement), $X_{jt}$ is the lagged stock return.
+Functions $h_{j}(\cdot ,\cdot ) $, {$\tau _{j}(\cdot ,\cdot )$} and $\sigma _{j}(\cdot ,\cdot )$ represent baseline effect, the jump effect and the volatility function, respectively.
+The $U_{jt}$ are unobserved risk factors or other variables.
+Allowing for latent variables $U_{jt}$ is important in this circumstance as the volatility of a single stock is most likely affected by other risk factors such as news events or unobserved market factors. {Note that under this reduced model, we have $\mathbb{E}(e_{jt}| X_{jt})=0$ and the conditional expectation of the observed outcome given $X_{jt}$ is $ \mathbb{E}(Y_{jt}|X_{jt})=\tilde{h}_{j}(X_{jt})+\tilde{\tau}_{j}(X_{jt}) \mathbf{1}_{\{X_{jt}\geq c_{0j}\}}.$ In Section~\ref{addtionalcovariate} in the Supplementary Materials, we discuss possible extensions of our model to add more covariates and incorporating fixed effects.}